kennynahh/Spotify-to-Beat-Saber/README.md

 # Spotify to Beat Saber
-Download your Spotify liked songs directly into Beat Saber!

-This was built so I could get as many of my 2500+ Spotify liked songs into Beat Saber.
+I built this so I could get as many of my 2500+ Spotify liked songs into Beat Saber.
+Now it's your turn!

 ## Configuration